code4it-dev/c4it-hugo/content/article/2023/098-azure-app-configuration-dotnet-api/index.md

 summary: "Centralizing configurations can be useful for several reasons: security, consistency, deployability.
 In this article, we're gonna use Azure App Configuration to centralize the configurations used in a .NET API application."
 ---

-Almost every application requires some sort of configurations: connection strings, default values, and so on.
+Almost every application requires some sort of configuration: connection strings, default values, and so on.

-It's not a good practice to keep all the configurations in your codebase: if your code leaks online, you'll have all your connection strings, private settings, API keys exposed online.
+It's not a good practice to keep all the configurations in your codebase: if your code leaks online, you'll have all your connection strings, private settings, and API keys exposed online.

 In previous articles, we've learned [how to set up configurations in a .NET application](https://www.code4it.dev/blog/how-to-set-configurations-values-dotnet/), as well as [how to access them in our code using the IOptions](https://www.code4it.dev/blog/ioptions-ioptionsmonitor-ioptionssnapshot/) family.

-In this article, we're gonna make our application more secure by moving our configurations out to the cloud, and use Azure App Configurations to securely use such config in our applications.
+In this article, we're gonna make our application more secure by moving our configurations out to the cloud and using Azure App Configurations to securely use such configs in our applications.

 But first, as always, we need a dummy project to demonstrate such capabilities.

-So, I created a simple .NET 7 API project with just one endpoint, */ConfigDemo*, that returns the values from the settings.
+I created a simple .NET 7 API project with just one endpoint, */ConfigDemo*, that returns the values from the settings.

 In fact, in the *appsettings.json* file I have these values: